blynkkk/blueprints/ESP32 Edgent for Cellular and WiFi/README.md

 > ⓘ Firmware for this template is not available to the general public.
 > Please [contact us](https://blynk.io/contact-us-business) to get access.

-When using Blynk, you need to place TemplateID in your sketch.
+When using Blynk, you need to paste TemplateID in your sketch.
 We will provide you with the sketch where all of this info is already included.
 Just follow the next steps:

 1. Click on the **Activate device** action in the Template Home tab (this tab should open automatically once you've pressed the Use Blueprint button)
-2. Download zip arhive
+2. Download .zip file
 3. Flash your device:
 *Open project* >
 *Press **PlatformIO: Upload***